Community Crop User Agreement

 - Between August 21 and June 30, Saturdays and Sundays anytime, Mondays to Fridays 4 pm to 10 pm only.

-- Access to the garden site during school hours, access to the school building, or any direct contact with Alternative High students will require prior written approval from Community Crop and Alternative High School and may include a valid security clearance check.
+- Access to the garden site during school hours, access to the school building, or any direct contact with Alternative High students is not permitted.

 User Responsibilities at All Gardens